Full Licence (Advanced Exam)

 When studying for the Advanced Radio Communications exam there is no requirement to take a formal training course, this is because the examination is entirely theory based, with no practical training element.

 It is possible to study at home on your own or at a local amateur radio club or at a college; many run courses specifically for the Advanced Radio Communications examination.
+You can find a course near you here.

 There are also distance learning courses available of programmed study, tutor marked assignments and YouTube videos.